open/close all folders

 - A Nazi by Any Other Name: Though not going quite as far as to discuss racial purity, Swing's invention of craniometrics is sadly very much Truth in Television and was employed by the Nazis in their eugenics programmes.
 The Unmentionables also dress themselves very much like the Gestapo of Nazi Germany and enforce the Fascists Bedtime.

-- Authority Equals Asskicking: Surprisingly played straight in that he puts up much more of a fight
+- Authority Equals Asskicking: Surprisingly played straight in that he puts up much more of a fight than his lackeys do.

 - Bad Boss: When the Cable Street Watch House is burning down and a torturer is struggling to free himself after Vimes has restrained him and forgotten to loose his bonds before setting the place ablaze, Swing stabs his own underling.
 It's implied he was trying to cover up any hint that he'd tortured and killed.